schollz/amen/README.md

 ## documentation

-there are two different modes - a "*sampler mode*"" for making loops and a "*performance mode*" for playing loops back and punching-in effects. switch between the modes using k1. if you don't want to sample a loop you can use the parameters menu to load a loop (just make sure the loop you load has `bpmX` somewhere in the title so that the bpm can be correctly attributed). amen loads in *performance mode* by default.
+there are two different modes - a "*performance mode*" for making loops and a  "*sampler mode*" for playing loops back and punching-in effects. switch between the modes using k1. if you don't want to sample a loop you can use the parameters menu to load a loop (just make sure the loop you load has `bpmX` somewhere in the title so that the bpm can be correctly attributed). amen loads in *performance mode* by default.

 ### performance mode